ory/hydra/README.md

 Hydra is able to securely manage JSON Web Keys, and has a sophisticated policy-based access control you can use if you want to.

 Hydra is suitable for green- (new) and brownfield (existing) projects.
-If you are not familiar with OAuth 2.0 and are working on a greenfield project, we recommend evaluating if OAuth 2.0 really serves your purpose.

-**Knowledge of OAuth 2.0 is imperative in understanding what Hydra does and how it works.
-Please familiarize yourself with OAuth 2.0 first.**
+If you are not familiar with OAuth 2.0 and are working on a greenfield project, we recommend evaluating if OAuth 2.0 really serves your purpose. **Knowledge of OAuth 2.0 is imperative in understanding what Hydra does and how it works.**

 ---